 If you are missing teeth, dental implants are a replacement solution that will look and feel natural.
 Implants are an investment in your dental health, but this permanent restorative option will end up saving you time and money in the long run.
 Since they are surgically placed, your implants won’t shift in your mouth the way that dentures would, and you’ll be able to eat, speak, and sleep without worrying about removing them.
-Call us today to learn more about how implants can change your life and restore your smile!
+Call our Long Beach dental office today to learn more about how implants can change your life and restore your smile!

 get beautiful replacement teeth

 Dr. Emily and Dr. Dustin work with a trusted circle of surgeons during the dental implant process.
 Once your implant is placed, we work with you to create a replacement tooth that looks and feels natural.
 When the restoration has been fabricated, our dentists will add the prosthetic to your smile and your dental implant process will be complete!
 The result is natural-looking, beautiful new teeth and a healthier, more confident smile.

 At Dodds Dental, Dr. Dustin and Dr. Emily are experts in the dental implant restoration process.
 During your implant consultation, our dentists will assess your dental health to ensure that you are a good candidate for the treatment.
 If implants are the right option for you, we will refer you to a trusted surgeon where your treatment plan will be made and your implant will be surgically placed.
 Once your implant is placed and your jawbone is healed, our dentists will create a natural-looking, beautiful replacement tooth that will be permanently attached.
 You’ll leave our office with a fresh, new smile.
 With proper oral care, implants can last a lifetime.
 Call our Long Beach today to set up a consultation and get started!

 How Long do